phw/picard-docs/source/usage/submit_acoustid.rst

    |

 4. Clicking the "Submit" button will only submit the fingerprints for the files identified in Step 3.
-   The AcoustID icon for the tracks will change to grey (i.e.: submitted status) and the "Submit" button will be disabled.
+   The AcoustID icon for the tracks will change to grey (i.e.: submitted status) and the :guilabel:`Submit` button will be disabled.

    .. image:: ../images/submit_acoustid_4.png